datastax/release-notes/DSE_6.7_Release_Notes.md

 # Release notes for DataStax Enterprise 6.7
 DSE 6.7.x is compatible with Apache Cassandra&trade; 3.11 and adds additional production-certified changes, if any.
-Components that are indicated with an asterisk (*) (if any) are known to be updated since the prior patch version.
+Components that are indicated with an asterisk (&ast;) (if any) are known to be updated since the prior patch version.

 # DataStax Enterprise 6.7.13
 5 March 2021